aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/running-application.en.md

 4. **Integrate with your platform** (LiteLLM + Langfuse)
 5. **Deploy on Kubernetes** with proper configuration
 6. **Monitor AI decisions** with complete observability

-## 🚀 What's Next?

-### Extend Loan Buddy
-- Add more validation rules
-- Integrate with real APIs
-- Handle different document types
-- Implement approval workflows

-### Build New Applications
-- Use the same pattern for other business processes
-- Create industry-specific solutions
-- Scale to production workloads

-### Share Your Success
-- Show your team what's possible
-- Document your learnings
-- Contribute improvements back

 ## Congratulations! 🎉